seadogger-tech/seadogger-homelab/README.md

 TODO:  We will use gitOps design pattern to deploy apps, update, manage the cluster

-# Raspberry Pi Cluster App Deployment with ArgoCD
+# Cluster App Deployment using GitOps with ArgoCD
 `TODO`

 ## Author